nephtiz/Music-Agent/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:

-1. Fork and clone the repository
-2. Create a feature branch (optional but recommended)
-3. Commit changes
-4. Push to your fork
-5. Open a Pull Request
+Fork the repo and open a Pull Request with your changes.

 ### Guidelines